Alcones1/nr1-pathpoint/README.md

 5 Finally the pathopint is displayed with the latest update loaded.

-Downloading the Currently Active Config File
+How to download the Currently Active Config File.

-Similarly, Pathpoint offers the possibility of downloading the configuration file, if you wish for instance make changes to it. using the following steps;
+Similarly, Pathpoint offers you the possibility of downloading the current configuration file, if for instance you wish to make changes to it, which can be done using the following steps;

 ![cambiar](screenshots/Menu_pathpoint1.png)

-1 Click on the menu on the top left
+1 Click on the menu on the top left (once you are on the New Relic Pathpoint  window)

 ![cambiar](screenshots/Option_configuration2.png)